 - Helps Identify Content Gaps – Content gaps are when your website may lack the information that your consumer or target audience is seeking.
 By understanding these gaps, you can accordingly revamp and formulate new content to meet these gaps.

 - Optimize Website Structure – Do you feel your content is already optimized?
 That’s great!
 However, it won’t help if it isn’t structured well on the website.
 If a user cannot navigate your website with ease, the sole purpose of having good content is lost.
 It needs to be accessible to be effective.
 Hence, website structure is very important and content audits are important for this.

-6 Essential Steps to do a Content Audit For Your Business
+How to do a Content Audit For Your Business?

 1. Determine your Goals